What you should do with contaminants…

 Paint fragments / and paint stripper

 Sweep paint scraps up with a broom, then dispose of them with your household rubbish.
 If using a water blaster, try to stop scraps entering the drain.
 When using paint stripper, remove residues with a rag and then wash off the stripped surface into a container.
-This can be disposed of at the landfill or stored and dropped off at Upper Hutt’s annual Hazardous Waste Collection Day in August/September.
+This can be disposed of at the landfill or stored and dropped off at Upper Hutt’s annual Hazardous Waste Collection Day in October.

 Used engine oil and radiator water

 Ask your local garage if they accept used oil for recycling, if they don’t, check with your local council.
-Otherwise, put it in a sealed container and take it to the hazardous wastes area of the landfill or store it until the annual hazardous waste collection in August/September.
+Otherwise, put it in a sealed container and take it to the hazardous wastes area of the landfill or store it until the annual hazardous waste collection in October.
 Radiator water should also be treated as hazardous waste.

 Oil spills and leaks

 Mop up with rags, sand or soil.
 Remove residual oil with some bleach or detergent, and then soak that up with rags.
 Dispose of any waste with your household rubbish.
 Don’t hose it away because even a small amount of oil will cause a problem when it reaches our water ways.

 Minimise the amount of detergent you use.
 Wash your car on the lawn or at a car wash, rather than on the road or driveway where wastewater can go down the gutter into the stormwater system and straight to our waterways.